protocolguild/documentation/docs/1-proposal-rationale.md

 Given these limitations, ecosystem positions cannot offer comparable upside incentives to contributors.
 While financial incentives are not the ultimate motivator for everyone, we argue that it would be better for the protocol to have access to this kind of tool.

-### 1.3 Politically
+### 1.3 Operationally

-The Protocol Guild will exist at a unique space independent of any existing institution.
-It minimizes the surface area that mediating institutions can infringe on its self-determination.
+The mechanism maintains its own membership, eligibility guidelines, member expectations, and cadence of funding streams.

-### 1.4 Operationally
+### 1.4 Politically

-It maintains its own membership, eligibility guidelines, internal policies, and cadence of funding streams.
+As a direct effect of its operational characteristics, the Protocol Guild exists at a unique space independent of any existing institution: it connects sponsors directly with individual Ethereum contributors.
+Members as the atomic beneficiary unit maintain their autonomy, preventing mediating entities (eg. team leads, foundations/orgs that run public goods funding campaigns) from harming their self-determination.
+This is accomplished by only introducing the minimum viable org to steward the effort.